Comprehensive guides

 5. Never carry items or luggage for other people without knowing exactly what they contain.

-6. Fill out the declaration form on the plane This will save you time upon arrival.
+6. Complete the Mauritius All-in-One Travel Digital Form before departure This will save you time upon arrival.

 7. Remain courteous and patient Customs officers have the authority to search your luggage; please cooperate fully.